We take copyright violation very seriously and will vigorously protect the rights of legal copyright owners.

 2. The nature of the copyrighted work

 Using material from primarily factual works is more likely to be fair than using purely fictional Karri.
 6/21/2020: My sociopathic, Machiavellian gypsy of an ex wife seems to have the manifestations of ‘emotions‘ down pat, perfectly play-acted.
 Yet I am sure deep down she feeling nothing.
 Never happy, never really sad.
 Just miming the emotional responses she sees every day.
 What a piece of shit.
 I will be paying her, and her husband $3000 a month for the next four years while her first husband pays nothing.
 Never did, never will.
 The funny thing is, when my checks stop in 2024, she will have been with that husband long enough to dump him and collect alimony from him!
 (4 years in Georgia) As well as carving off half of the estate that they accumulated from 2020 through 2024 LOL and he probably thinks she won’t.
 Doesn’t he wonder how the very first man that she met after her marriage dissolved was her perfect soulmate and life partner?
 Yeah, I didn’t wonder the same thing.
 Which is funny because it was exactly the same thing.
-2024 is also a good year for a third bankruptcy in a row.
+2024 is also a good year for her third bankruptcy in a row.
 So she marries the first guy she dates after disposing of her husband, stays married for four years to collect alimony, then kicks him out, takes him to court for all he’s worth and goes after half of his estate.
 Declares another bankruptcy to make more room on her ledger, and instantly turns around and finds somebody else to con.
 Wait a minute, am I talking about Erik, or Stephen?
 Everything comes full circle in 2024 so, we’ll see!

 3. The amount and substantiality of the portion used in relation to the copyrighted work as a whole